-2.1.3 The FASTQ sequence format
+3.3 The fastq sequence format1

-The FASTQ format is a text file format for storing both biological sequences (only nucleic acid sequences) and the associated sequence quality scores.
-Every nucleotide of the sequence and its associated quality score are each encoded by a single ASCII character.
-This format was originally developed by the Wellcome Trust Sanger Institute to link a FASTA sequence file to the corresponding quality data, but is now became the de facto standard for storing results from high-throughput sequencers (Cock et al. 2010).
+The FASTQ format is a text file format for storing both biological sequences (only nucleic acid sequences) and the associated quality scores.
+The sequence and score are each encoded by a single ASCII character.
+This format was originally developed by the Wellcome Trust Sanger Institute to link a FASTA sequence file to the corresponding quality data, but has recently become the de facto standard for storing results from high-throughput sequencers (Cock et al. 2010).